Updated: Nov 8

 competitor vaccine for the same illness, or a completely unrelated vaccine for a different

-In a later article Ch5: Part 6, I provide you a listing of all the vaccines used in Canada, showing a summary of the testing completed for each of those vaccines.
+In a later article Ch5: Article 6, I provide you a listing of all the vaccines used in Canada, showing a summary of the testing completed for each of those vaccines.
 That summary shows that none of the vaccines were compared to a genuine placebo, despite the term placebo being used often.

 As a result of never using a genuine placebo control or a never vaccinated control group, the safety data that is available is very limited.
 The reality of current vaccine safety testing is that most clinical trials have never established a baseline, looking to see if the vaccinated populations experienced DIFFERENT reactions compared to a CONTROL group which wasn't vaccinated and received a genuine placebo.